 The Club wishes to acknowledge the benefits of the FAA "WINGS - Pilot Proficiency Program".
-Member receives an annual credit for achieving "Wings" award level as follows.
+Members will receive an annual credit for achieving "Wings" award level as follows.

 a.
 Basic \$50/year

 b.
 Advanced \$50/year

 c.
 Master \$50/year

 C. Fines and Penalties for Rules violations (see generally, §§ III.
 B and C) not specifically noted elsewhere.